 “Have you been updating the other tenants on all of this?”
 I asked.

 “Yes, we send out emails.
 Your father’s on the list.”

 “My Dad lost his computer in the fire.
 He doesn’t have a smart phone and he was never very good at email to begin with.
 Two weeks ago my mother wasn’t doing very well in the hospital and we thought she might not make it.
 My Dad told me he wanted to bring her home where she could lay by the window and look out at the Narragansett Bay.
-Then he got choked up and said, I can’t do that because I don’t have my home anymore.”
+Then he got choked up and told me, I can’t do that because I don’t have my home anymore.”

 I was playing the sympathy card but the only one choking up was me.

 “We’re doing our best.
 It’s moving forward now.
 These things take time.
 They’re starting the roof tomorrow.”

-The following day, I walked from my sister’s house over to the condo and took photos of the hole in the roof covered with a bright blue tarpaulin blowing with the wind off the Narragansett Bay.
+The following day, I walked from my sister’s house over to the condo and took photos of the hole in the roof covered with a bright blue tarp blowing with the wind off the Narragansett Bay.
 There were two roofers in the portico where my Dad used to park his car.
-They were eating and drinking coffee.
+They were eating donuts and drinking coffee.
 In the office they had told me they would be working inside today on something called a two hour firewall.
 I had driven three hours from Vermont and again I got nowhere.
 There is no easy way to get from there to here where I was now standing, feeling lost and helpless in the wealthiest nation in the world where I hear we have the very best workers, the very best healthcare, the very best of everything.